 - Keep all of your personal items (besides medications) in your vehicle.
 Don’t bring things down the river with you that you could possibly lose or that can’t get wet.
 Any items you do bring must be able to be clipped to your life jacket in something like a small dry bag or fanny pack.
 NO backpacks.

 - Transportation.
-Please arrive at the Wilderness Tours/National Whitewater Park with a non medical face covering, everyone needs to wear a mask on the bus ride.
-(If you do not have one, we have Buffs and Bandanas in our RiverShop for sale)
+Please arrive at the Wilderness Tours/National Whitewater Park with a non medical face covering, we recommend everyone wears a mask on the bus ride.

 - We have moved locations!
 Wilderness Tours will now be operating out of 1260 Grants Settlement Rd, Foresters Falls, ON.